SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/named-autowiring.md

 Here's how it works.
 Open up `config/packages/framework.yaml`.
 To create a scoped client, under the `framework` key, add `http_client` followed by `scoped_clients`.
-Now, give your scoped client a name, like `githubContentClient`... since we're using a part of their API that returns the contents of files.
+Now, give your scoped client a name, like `githubContentClient`... since we're using a part of their API that returns the content of files.
 Also add `base_uri`, go copy the host name over here... and paste.

 Remember: the purpose of these config files is to *change* the services in the container.
 The end result of this new code is that a *second* HttpClient service will be added to the container.
 We'll see that in a minute.
 And, by the way, there's no way that you could just *guess* that you need `http_client` and `scoped_clients` keys to make this work.
-Configuration is the kind of thing where you need to rely on the documentation to see what you need.
+Configuration is the kind of thing where you really need to rely on the documentation.

 Anyways, now that we've preconfigured this client, we should be able to go into `MixRepository` and make a request directly to the path.
 But if we head over and